-We also evaluated the system using an NAS (NASA Advanced Supercomputing) benchmark.
-In particular, we use the PVM implementation of the IS (Integer Sort) benchmark developed by White et al. [25].
-It performs a large integer sort, sorting keys in parallel as seen in large scale computational fluid dynamic (CFD) applications.
-IS combines integer computation speed and communication with, unlike Patterns, different nodes doing different amounts of computation and communication.
+We also evaluated the system using the PVM implementation of the IS (Integer Sort) NAS benchmark developed by White et al. [31].
+IS performs a large integer sort, sorting keys in parallel as seen in large scale computational fluid dynamic (CFD) applications.
+Unlike Patterns, different nodes in IS can perform different amounts of computation and communication.